ejazsyed/validation-issue/README.md

 > More customize feature is in progress!!!!!!

 > [!IMPORTANT]
-> Bot is to e customized based on speicifc use case.
+> Bot is to be customized based on speicifc use case.

 > [!WARNING]
 > Don't try to use the bot without permission.